fhalde/jsontap/README.md

 Consume fields and array items as they arrive—no need to wait for the full payload.
 Built on top of streaming parsing from [ijson](https://github.com/ICRAR/ijson), you can await values or async for over arrays as JSON is received incrementally, making it ideal for LLM token streams.

+## Why Use jsontap?

+Traditional JSON parsing (such as json.load) requires the entire payload to be available before parsing begins, which can introduce latency when working with streaming sources like LLM responses. **jsontap** allows you to consume structured JSON while it is still streaming:

+- Await individual fields as they arrive
+- Async-iterate arrays in real time
+- Start responding before the full JSON is done

 ## Install

 ```bash